alm494/tpmcrypto/README.md

 + Uses hardware TMP 2.0 security chip presented on most mainboards;
 + Encrypted data can only be decrypted on the same computer where it was encrypted;
++ Creates and persists on the chip a new RSA 2048 key pair with a handle 0x81000100 (read TPM docs about handle range)
 + The TPM is used for asymmetric decryption (RSA), while symmetric decryption (AES) is handled in software;
 + Combines the encrypted AES key and ciphertext, then encodes the result in Base64.